ankitmudunuri/ankitmudunuri/README.md

 My name is Ankit Mudunuri, and I am currently a junior studying Computer Science at Michigan State University!

-My main programming languages are Python, C++, Java, and SQL (for when I work with databases), but I am looking to branch out and learn more languages in the future.
+My main programming languages are Python, Rust, C++, Java, and SQL (for when I work with databases), but I am looking to branch out and learn more languages in the future.

-I enjoy working on AI tasks related to machine or deep learning, such as NLP and computer vision.
-I hope to branch out more into the cognitive side of the artificial intelligence field if I get the opportunity.
-I am also currently trying to branch out into the fields of network security and hardware/low-level security, so any tips or feedback on how to learn about it would be appreciated!
+I am currently pursuing a concentration in Cybersecurity for my Computer Science major, and I especially am interested in network security and hardware/low-level security!
+I also enjoy working on tasks related to machine or deep learning, such as NLP and computer vision.
+My main aspirations with both of these fields is to create solutions at the junction between the cybersecurity and AI/ML industries, as I truly believe that AI/ML applications could be useful in creating advanced security solutions.

 You can find me on LinkedIn with the link in my Github bio.